Regularized Sample Average Approximation for High-Dimensional Stochastic Optimization Under Low-Rankness: Sample complexity of the regularized SAA under low-rankness

+\begin{remark} The Corollary \ref{second corollary}, similar to Corollary \ref{first corollary}, establishes our claimed result of almost linear complexity at a computable S$^3$ONC solution generated with a proper initialization, $ {\mathbf X}^{\ell_1}_{\lambda}$, which can be tractable when $f(\,\cdot\,,z)$ is convex for almost every $z$. \end{remark}

+\begin{remark} In contrast to Corollary \ref{first corollary}, Corollary \ref{second corollary} yields a sample complexity with much reduced dependence on $s$; quadratic instead of cubic in $s$.
+We suppose that this dependence is no longer improvable.
+This is because, even if we are given the exact knowledge to correctly reduce the ``redundant'' dimensions of the problem, the traditional SAA to the reduced problem will still require a sample size quadratically dependent on $s$. \end{remark}

-\begin{remark} There are strong correspondence between the SP and statistical learning as formerly noted by.
-Indeed, without changing any assumptions, the SAA formulation \eqref{original problem} is essentially equivalent to high-dimensional low-rank matrix M-estimation problem and the suboptimality gap $\mathbb F(\mathbf X^{RSAA})-\mathbb F({{\mathbf X}^*})$ is the same as the excess risk as discussed by \cite{excess risk}, \cite{Koltchinskii 2010}, and \cite{Clemencon}.
-The result in Theorem \eqref{first theorem} then indicates that M-estimation with high dimensions is generally possible under a low-rankness assumption.
+\begin{remark} There is strong correspondence between the SP and statistical learning as formerly noted by \cite{Liu2018,MandB2011}.
+More specifically, the SAA formulation \eqref{original problem 2} can be considered as an M-estimation problem and the suboptimality gap $\mathbb F(\mathbf X^{RSAA})-\mathbb F({{\mathbf X}^*})$ has the same formulation as the excess risk discussed by \cite{excess risk}, \cite{Koltchinskii 2010}, and \cite{Clemencon}.
+We therefore argue that the results in Theorem \eqref{first theorem} and Corollaries \ref{first corollary} and \ref{second corollary} indicate that M-estimation with high dimensions is generally possible under a low-rankness assumption.
 In particular, since our analysis does not assume any form of RSC, we believe that our results then provides perhaps the first out-of-sample performance guarantee for high-dimensional low-rank estimation beyond RSC. \end{remark}

 \begin{remark} We would like to remark again that, to obtain the desired results, the incurred computational ramification can be reasonably small.
 This is because $\mathbf X^{RSAA}$ is only a stationary point that satisfies \eqref{initializer}.
 First, the stationarity can be ensure by invoking local optimization algorithms.
-Second, the stipulated inequality in \eqref{initializer} can be ensured by initializing the local algorithm with $\mathbf X^{\ell_1}$.
-Such an initializer often can be generated within polynomial time when $f(\,\cdot\,,w)$ is convex for almost every $w\in\mathcal W$, although the convexity of $f(\,\cdot\,,w)$ is not necessary for proving the claimed almost linear sample complexity. \end{remark}
+Second, the stipulated inequality in \eqref{initializer} can be ensured by initializing the local algorithm with $ {\mathbf X}^{\ell_1}_{\lambda}$.
+Such an initializer often can be generated within polynomial time under the common assumption that $f(\,\cdot\,,w)$ is convex for almost every $w\in\mathcal W$, although the convexity of $f(\,\cdot\,,w)$ is not necessary for proving the claimed almost linear sample complexity. \end{remark}